SBPraveen/even/README.md

 # Even
-Even is a desktop based tool that helps developers to build event-driven architecture.
+Even is a desktop based tool that helps developers to build real time and  event-driven architecture.

 ## Features